apollographql/apollo/docs/source/guides/schema-design.md

 ```

 In scenarios like this, you would just need to fetch the weather information from another endpoint (or a 3rd party endpoint) in your resolvers.

+<h2 id="style">Style conventions</h2>

+The GraphQL specification is flexible in the style that it dictates and doesn't impose specific naming guidelines.
+In order to facilitate development and continuity across GraphQL deployments, we suggest the following style conventions:

+* **Fields**: are recommended to be written in `camelCase`, since the majority of consumers will be client applications written in JavaScript.
+* **Types**: should be `PascalCase`.
+* **Enums**: should have their name in `PascalCase` and their values in `ALL_CAPS` to denote their special meaning.

 <h2 id="interfaces">Utilizing interfaces</h2>